It’s been almost a year since my last entry but I’m still living in Portland, Oregon and am still

 visible 20 miles out to sea.

-Above center: All this traveling makes me hungry.
+Above left: All this traveling makes me hungry.
 We had lunch at Short Sands Beach nearby.

-Above right: Smoked salmon, Tillamook cheddar cheese, crackers, root beer -- and cherries and
+Above right: Smoked salmon, Tillamook cheddar cheese, crackers, root beer – and cherries and peanut

-peanut brittle for dessert.
-Just looking at this picture makes me hungry .
+brittle for dessert.
+Just looking at this picture makes me hungry.

 DAY 3: The Columbia River Gorge

-Above left: We headed 30 miles east from Portland on our third day, out to the Columbia River Gorge.
+Left: We headed 30 miles east from Portland on our third day, out to the

-Above center: There are dozens of waterfalls in the gorge.
+Above left: There are dozens of waterfalls in the gorge.
 You can't see them all in only one day,

 but these two happy tourists are trying.